NSDCF/nsdcf.org/content/donate/_index.md

 +++
 linkTitle           = "Giving"
-title               = "You can Help Support Norwin students" subTitle            = "Thank You" draft               = false type                = "donate"
+title               = "You can help support Norwin students during our annual Days of Giving" subTitle            = "Thank You" draft               = false type                = "donate"